ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Dimension
 ~~~~~~~~~
-This example shows how you can select double precision and 2D in solution mode:
+This example shows how you launch Fluent in solution mode and also set the
+modeling dimension:

 .. code:: python